Many-body quantum catalysts for transforming between phases of matter: Discussion

 \section{Discussion}

 In this work, we introduced the idea of a many-body quantum catalyst and demonstrated its richness and broad applicability in the context of SPT phases of matter.
 There are many avenues of future work, and we describe some here.
-First, it is worth noting that a majority of our results used a particular subclass of catalysts that we called $(G,\mathcal{U})$-symmetric catalysts.
-Can we find catalysts for SPT phases with new physical properties if we move away from this subclass?
-Or is it possible that all catalysts can be related in a particularly way to a $(G,\mathcal{U})$-symmetric catalyst?
-In general, it is an important problem to constrain potential catalysts at a more basic level than we have done here.
+First, it is worth noting that a majority of our results considered a particular class of catalysts that we called $(G,\mathcal{U})$-symmetric catalysts (Theorem \ref{thm:catalyst}), \diff{but we have not shown that all catalysts must belong to this class.} Can we find catalysts for SPT phases with new physical properties if we move away from this class?
+Or is it possible that all catalysts can be related in a natural way to a $(G,\mathcal{U})$-symmetric catalyst?
+In general, it is an important problem to constrain potential catalysts at a more basic level than we have done here. \diff{In this direction, Theorem \ref{thm:loc} gives constraints on potential catalysts that lie beyond the framework of Theorem \ref{thm:catalyst}.}

 All of our results and examples considered bosonic systems.
 However, our ideas can be straightforwardly applied to fermionic systems.
 For example, the 1D Kitaev chain is an SPT phase protected by fermionic parity symmetry \cite{Kitaev2001}.
 It can be created from a trivial state using a symmetric QCA: the ``Majorana'' or ``half'' shift operator \cite{Po2017,Seiberg2024majorana}.
 Then, any fermionic state that is invariant under this operation can catalyze the Kitaev chain, see Refs.~\cite{Rahmani2015,OBrien2018,Seiberg2024majorana,Seiberg2024} for examples.
 The discussion therefore exactly mirrors that given in Sec.~\ref{sec:1dlsm}, where the qubits therein are replaced by Majorana fermions.
 The fermionic case is especially interesting because the protecting parity symmetry cannot be explicitly broken.
 Therefore, unlike the case of bosonic SPT phases, there is no way to efficiently create a single Kitaev chain, making the catalyst approach potentially more appealing.